 Why Cultural Competence Matters

 In addition to systemic biases, cultural norms, stigmas and misunderstandings around mental health can prevent individuals from seeking help when they need it most.
-Without an inclusive and culturally sensitive approach, clients may feel misunderstood or alienated, increasing their struggles.
+Without an inclusive and culturally sensitive approach, people may feel misunderstood or alienated, increasing their struggles.

 Strategies for Inclusive Care